Decomposition-Based Modular Conformal Prediction for Two-Stage Modeling: Problem Setting

-We list some assumptions. \textbf{Exchangeability.} Unless stated otherwise, we assume the data $(w,x,y)$ in $S^{\text{train}},S^{\text{conf}}, S^{\text{cal}}$ to be exchangeable, as well as the test point $z_{\text{test}} = (w_{\text{test}}, x_{\text{test}}, y_{\text{test}})$. \textbf{Learning algorithms.} We assume that the algorithms that learn $\hat{\mu}_1, \hat{\mu}_2$ are deterministic, i.e. given the same training data, they produce identical predictors; and we also assume they are symmetric, i.e. invariant to permutations of the data.
-We also assume that the intermediate variable \( x \) is observable for the given datasets, enabling residual decomposition. \textbf{Distribution shifts.} Distribution shifts violate exchangeability and can impact each prediction stage differently.
-Let $P$ denote the distribution of a data point in the training set and $P'$ denote the distribution of the test point.
-We consider three types of shift: \emph{Upstream covariate shift}: $P(w) \neq P'(w)$; \emph{Upstream concept shift}: $P(x|w) \neq P'(x|w)$; and \emph{Downstream concept shift}: $P(y|x) \neq P'(y|x)$.
+We list some assumptions that we consider at different points throughout the paper. (i) \textbf{Exchangeability.} Unless stated otherwise, for theoretical guarantees, we assume the data $(w,x,y)$ in $S^{\text{train}},S^{\text{conf}}, S^{\text{cal}}$ to be exchangeable, as well as the test point $z_{\text{test}} = (w_{\text{test}}, x_{\text{test}}, y_{\text{test}})$.
+However, we make an extension to $\phi$-mixing (Appendix ~\ref{mixingextension}) and experimentally validate performance on non-exchangeable data. (ii) \textbf{Learning algorithms.} We assume that the algorithms that learn $\hat{\mu}_1, \hat{\mu}_2$ are deterministic, i.e., given the same training data, they produce identical predictors; and we also assume they are symmetric, i.e., invariant to permutations of the data.
+We also assume that the intermediate variable \( x \) is observable for the given datasets.
+We clarify that $x$ is observable at the pipeline-level, not an internal component: it is the upstream output read by the downstream model, naturally recorded at the stage interface.